PawelMarc/MQDB/README.md

         std::cout << "Received: " << static_cast<char*>(reply.data()) << std::endl;

 As you can see we are simply sending JavaScript code to server using 0MQ message.
-Server returnes whatever our script returns or information about error.
+Server returns whatever our script returns or information about error.

 ##DB API